-10 Days / 9 Nights Masai Migration Safari.
+10 Days / 9 Nights Masai Mara Migration Safari

 Every year starting from the early July to late October, over a million wildebeests and Zebras followed by the big cats cross over the rolling plains of the Masai Mara setting the most spectacular marvel of mother nature that cannot be witnessed in any other part of the world.
 This undoubtedly becomes the best times to visit Africa.
 The selected Safari will show you this and more.
 On this safari we will visit the premier parks and game reserves of Kenya.
 First we will head north to the lush forest of the Aberdare mountain range, where we will spend our time observing the many forest species that come to the waterhole.

 The sight of the mass migration is awesome.
 Many do not survive this trip as they expire from exhaustion and injury or fall prey to hungry crocodile in the struggle to cross the Talek and Mara rivers.
-As the migration unfolds, the wildebeest, zebra and gazelle are trailed by the predators- lion, leopard, cheetah, and hyena and scavenger birds.
+As the migration unfolds, the wildebeest, zebra and gazelle are trailed by the predators:- Lion, Leopard, Cheetah, Hyena and Scavenger birds.
 It is an event one cannot afford to miss.

-Land only tour starts in Nairobi this morning.
-Arrival Nairobi.
-Met and greeted with our traditional welcome and escorted to The Stanley Hotel in the heart of the city by our representatives.
+On our arrival in Nairobi, you will be met and greeted with our guides hence escorted to The Stanley Hotel in the heart of the city.
 You will be assisted with check-in procedures.
-Rest of the afternoon is spent on a Nairobi orientation sightseeing featuring visits to Nairobi's principal landmarks, the parliament buildings, and the capital hill to have a panoramic view of Nairobi.
-Situated in the New Stanley Central Highlands at an altitude of 6,130 feet (1,870 metres), Nairobi enjoys a mild climate.
+Rest of the afternoon is spent on a Nairobi orientation sightseeing featuring visits to Nairobi's principal landmarks, the Parliament buildings, and the capital hill to have a panoramic view of Nairobi.
+Situated in the New Stanley Central Highlands at an altitude of 6,130 feet (1,870 M), Nairobi enjoys a mild climate.
 On our driving tour of the city and its surroundings we will see Uhuru Park, Kenya's Parliament House, the Kenyatta Conference Centre, City Square and some of Nairobi's nicest suburbs.
 We visit the Kenya National Museum with our guide to learn about Kenya's wildlife, geology and human history.
 This evening, we assemble for a safari briefing before proceeding to the famous Carnivore Restaurant for a mouth-watering barbecue "Welcome to Kenya" dinner.
 Return to your city hotel for overnight.
 Dinner is included.
 [Dinner, Bed & Breakfast].

-Day 02 – Nairobi-The Aberdares (Tree Hotel)
+Day 02 Masai Mara Migration Safari: Nairobi-The Aberdares (Tree Hotel)

 Our safari begins with the thrill of overnight game viewing in the comfort of a Tree Hotel The lush hills of Aberdare National Park are covered by Kenya's densest forest and form the eastern flank of the Great Rift Valley.
 Outside the park itself we pass many ranches, coffee plantations and early European settlements.
 We leave our main luggage at the base hotel and continue with just our overnight bags to one of the famous "tree hotels", deep in the Aberdares Forest.
 On our journey to our lodge we hope to see typical forest-dwelling animals such as the black and white Colobus Monkeys.
 A special feature of the lodge where we stay is the floodlit watering hole where we can watch from the lodge itself throughout the night as a great variety of animals come down to drink.
 Different species of animals are active during the night compared with during the day and many shy species such as rhinos will only approach the lodge at night.
 It is fascinating to watch their behavior around the watering hole as they take turns in drinking from the watering hole and eating the salt which is put out for them at the 'salt lick'.
 In the morning we hope to have spectacular views towards jagged outline of Mount Kenya.
 There is also excellent bird watching from the lodge terrace into the surrounding trees.
 Overnight at the Treetops Lodge.
 Breakfast, Lunch & Dinner.

-Day 04 – Samburu Game Lodge Wilderness Lodge
+Day 04 Masai Mara Migration Safari: Samburu Game Lodge Wilderness Lodge

 Early morning and afternoon game drives in Samburu Game Reserve, which covers 40 square miles (104 square kilometres).Ololokwe Table Mountain forms a dramatic backdrop to our game viewing today.
 In Samburu we are sure to see elephants, warthogs and buffalo, which can be seen in many of Kenya's parks, but we should also see animals not found in other areas.
 These include the Grevy's Zebra, which has much narrower and more numerous stripes than the common (Burchell's) zebra..
 Samburu is also home to the third of Kenya's giraffe species – the Reticulated Giraffe.
 This is also our best chance to see the blue-legged Somali Ostrich , the long-necked Gerenuk gazelle and the straight-horned Beisa Oryx antelope.
 Down by the river we hope to see crocodiles and hippos, as well as many beautiful birds.
 Second of 2 nights in Samburu.
 Samburu Game Lodge.
 Breakfast, Lunch & Dinner.